Cryptanalysis of the Lorenz cipher: Diagnosis

 Tutte's derivation of the ψ component was made possible by the fact that dots were more likely than not to be followed by dots, and crosses more likely than not to be followed by crosses.
 This was a product of a weakness in the German key setting, which they later stopped.
-Once Tutte had made this breakthrough, the rest of the Research Section joined in to study the other impulses, and it was established that the five ψ wheels all moved together under the control of two μ (mu or "motor") wheels.
+Once Tutte had made this breakthrough, the rest of the Research Section joined in to study the other bits, and it was established that the five ψ wheels all moved together under the control of two μ (mu or "motor") wheels.

 Diagnosing the functioning of the Tunny machine in this way was a truly remarkable cryptanalytical achievement, and was described when Tutte was inducted as Officer of the Order of Canada in October 2001, as "one of the greatest intellectual feats of World War II".

 Turingery

 In July 1942 Alan Turing spent a few weeks in the Research Section.
 He had become interested in the problem of breaking Tunny from the keys that had been obtained from depths.
 In July, he developed a method of deriving the cam settings ("wheel breaking") from a length of key.
 It became known as "Turingery" (playfully dubbed "Turingismus" by Peter Ericsson, Peter Hilton and Donald Michie) and introduced the important method of "differencing" on which much of the rest of solving Tunny keys in the absence of depths, was based.